 Online Blackjack Casinos Offering Single Deck (or Two Deck) Games

 The online blackjack casinos offering single deck or two-deck games are legion.
 The pitfall real money gamblers playing single deck blackjack have to avoid is playing the game with unfair or unbalanced rules.
 Internet casinos are prone to compensate for single-deck blackjack by configuring rules which swing the favor back to the casino.
-Players need to get used to the fact that almost all one-deck games of blackjack online allow the dealer to hit on a soft 17, instead of standing.
+Players devises their strategies need to get used to the fact that almost all one-deck games of blackjack online allow the dealer to hit on a soft 17, instead of standing.
 Strict rules on doubling, splitting, and surrender are also enforced in many games of single-deck blackjack.

 Blackjack Pro by Playtech

 In Playtech casinos, the single-deck blackjack game is called either “blackjack pro” or “blackjack professional”.
 This might confuse a few players, but at least Playtech has a recognizable brand name for their one-deck games which can be found quickly.
 Playtech is a brand of online casino software which powers over 230 different online gambling websites around the globe.
 Playtech is based out of the Isle of Man, so it caters to UK players and European real money gamblers.
 This game lets the dealer hit on a soft 17.
 Players can double on a 10 or 11 only.
 The player can split only one time and cannot double after splitting.
 No surrender rules are in place, while the dealer peeks for a natural blackjack when showing a 10 or an ace.
 Blackjack Pro has a house edge of 0.48%, which means (on average) a player wins back $99.52 of every $100 wagered.